Akul2010/Akul2010/README.md

 - A password manager in HTML
 - A password manager in python
 - A password manager in React
+(You can see how badly I want to make it.)

 ### 💡 I know: